 Even though he was born into a family of athletes, Joe was drawn to music and dance.
+He expended a lot of effort chasing his dream.
 Growing up he mastered the art of movement by mirroring pop stars.
 High school was full of show choirs, and then college laid the foundation for an illustrious career.

 Joe was one of the lucky ones, he booked a tour almost immediately after moving to New York City.
 What often takes hard working performers years, Joe had accomplished in months.
 His follow up gig was an Off-Broadway Show and he felt unstoppable.